How the Actavis deal upended Allergan No. 2's CEO ambitions

 Ingram will get more than $26 million in cash, stock and benefits as a payout for the merger, a regulatory filing shows.
 His total compensation in 2013 was $3.6 million.

-Ingram focused on running Allergan's core business over the last year while 61-year-old CEO David Pyott, who was preparing for his retirement, served as Allergan's public face and met with investors to defend the company from a hostile bid from Valeant Pharmaceuticals International Inc (VRX.TO).
+Ingram focused on running Allergan's core business over the last year while 61-year-old CEO David Pyott, who was preparing for his retirement, served as Allergan's public face and met with investors to defend the company from a hostile bid from Valeant Pharmaceuticals International Inc.

 Ingram also spearheaded $475 million in cost cuts for calendar 2015.
 He also helped create the company's European operations and led a landmark free speech lawsuit that challenged U.S. policy on drug promotion.